fdbozzo/foxbin2prg/.github/CONTRIBUTING.md

    - Or change version number in those files manually
    - **Note**.
 If you are not on an English comp, set in the value _Language: EN_ in your local _foxbin2prg.cfg_ to create English files.
 5. If a change to the parameters is made, change _C_FOXBIN2PRG_SYNTAX_INFO_EXAMPLE_LOC_ properties.
-4. For changed functionality, add descriptive text on the appropriate _.md_ file.
+4. For changed functionality, add descriptive text on the appropriate _.md_ file in _docs_ folder.
 2. Alter the version number for the EXE to the version used above.
 0. Compile to EXE
 1. Change Thor (see below)